Image: AI generated

 Conversation Tips

-Give one task at a time.
-“Make the login API first” produces better results than “Make login, registration, and the dashboard all at once.”
+Give one instruction at a time.
+“Make the login API first” produces better results than “make login and signup and dashboard all at once.”

 Be specific.
 “Show a red message to the user when an error occurs” is better than “make it better.”

-Claude Code catches errors automatically.
-When errors occur, Claude Code automatically detects and attempts fixes.
-No need to copy-paste.
+Claude Code catches errors on its own.
+When errors occur, Claude Code automatically detects and attempts to fix them.
+No copy-paste needed.

 Start fresh when context gets long.
-When conversation exceeds 100 turns, AI response quality degrades.
+When conversation exceeds 100 turns, AI response quality drops.
 Reset with

 /clearor runclaudeagain in a new terminal.